NomicFoundation/hardhat-website/src/content/plugin-development/guides/integration-tests.md

 }
 ```

-The `hardhat.config.ts` can define whichever config you want and must import your plugin.
-If you open `packages/plugin/test/fixture-projects/base-project/hardhat.config.ts`, you'll find this example:
+The `hardhat.config.ts` can define whichever config you want, but it must import your plugin.
+Here's an example from `packages/plugin/test/fixture-projects/base-project/hardhat.config.ts`:

 ```ts
 import { HardhatUserConfig } from "hardhat/config";